 6. What do you sense from God regarding this ministry?

 Your work in the church is spiritual in nature.
 God directs your steps.
 He births ministries in your heart.
 What is He saying to you?

-The man or woman serving as the leader must be introspective in how they evaluate their own role in improving ministries.
+With this intentionality, the man or woman serving as the leader must be introspective in how they evaluate their own role in improving ministries.
 The buck does stop at the top!

-At the end of the day, it’s all about reach and influence.
-If there are ways to improve a ministry and those improvements result in more ministry participation, who wouldn’t want that, right?
+It’s all about reach, influence and improvement.
+If there are ways to improve ministry and those improvements result in more ministry participation, who wouldn’t want that, right?